Clifton Ingram Llp – General Terms Of Engagement

-We will account to you for fair and reasonable calculator interest accrued on any of your cleared funds held by us in our client account in accordance with our obligations under Rules 22 and 23 of the SRA Accounts Rules 2011 when it is fair and reasonable to do so in accordance with our policy from time to time in place and which can be seen at /interest/
+We will account to you for fair and reasonable calculator interest accrued on any of your cleared funds held by us in our client account in accordance with our obligations under Rules 22 and 23 of the SRA Accounts Rules 2011 when it is fair and reasonable to do so in accordance with our policy from time to time in place and which can be seen here.

 15. Payment of Commissions

 If we receive any commissions in connection with the matter that we are dealing with for you we will account to you for the same unless you have agreed with us that we may keep it.

 16. Bribery Act 2010